Sunday, August 31, 2008

 Friday, August 22, 2008

-I don't need to wait for the mood to pass like a quirky summer storm.
-As soon as I decide, as soon as I lift my shoulders and smile, I am amazed at how quickly my whole demeanor follows suit.
-Suddenly I feel less tired, my mood swings upward, and I seem lighter.
+I also learned -- to my amazement -- that as soon as I lifted my shoulders and smiled, just how quickly my whole demeanor followed suit.
+Suddenly I'd feel less tired, my mood would swing upward, and I felt lighter.

-So Miss Prewitt-Salem was right.
+So Cheryl Prewitt-Salem was right.
 You want to know what else?
 Me choosing to be cheerful (no matter what's going on) has begun to permeate the atmosphere wherever I go.
 So often as I'm going about my business, I'll have people actually make eye contact and smile, and I'll wonder why.
 I think it's because I'm happy and it shows on my face.

 Happily yours,